 However, this paragraph also incorrectly creates an impression that the Council has been working with landowners to identify means of mitigating the impacts of the Scheme and actively pursuing private treaty negotiations in parallel with the preparation of the CPO.
-In fact, the first on-site meeting to discuss the practical implications of the proposed land take under the CPO is scheduled to take place on March 23rd, the day after the window for objections to the CPO close.
+In fact, the first on site meeting in relation to the "red line" plans is not due to take place until March 23rd, a day after the objection window closes.